-The Board monitors compliance with its Code of Ethics by reports from management, or from reports to the whistleblower line.
+The Board monitors compliance with its Code of Ethics by reviewing management reports and reports to the whistleblower line.
 The contact person for the whistleblower function is currently the Chair of the Audit Committee.
 The Board will therefore be well apprised of any concerns expressed by this means.
 To the knowledge of the Board, there have been no departures from the Code of Ethics.
 The Audit Chair is an Independent director, and his contact information is available in the Whistleblower Policy, available on our website.
 Any stakeholder may provide feedback to the Board through him.